Sing (Travis song): Synopsis and reception

 The soiled dinner guests pausing the food fight when the chef enters.
 The woman in the lavender dress (left) throws the first piece of food, and the woman in white (right) is the one who throws the octopus.

 The video begins with the country house's residents preparing for the dinner party.
 As the grandfather clock changes to exactly eight o'clock, the main instrumentation of the song begins, and Travis are seen riding bikes in tuxedos.
 At the mansion, a young woman and a small monkey watch the band perform the song on a black-and-white television.
 She soon switches off the television and leaves.
 The band arrives at the party, and dinner is served, but Travis, puzzled about how to eat their refined meals, cause a few accidents at the table.
 The young woman tosses a solid piece of food at Healy, who retaliates in the same manner.
 The other band members also start throwing food, and the other dinner guests soon join the fight.

 The video changes to slow motion as a female dinner guest throws an entire octopus across the table that lands on a man's head.
 The video speeds up again, with everyone except Primrose participating in the food fight.
 A chef enters the dining room with a trolley cart containing the pies and is shocked to see the chaos.
 Everyone stops to stare at him for a moment, then throws the pies at him.
 Throughout the fight, Primrose is shown spotless, but at the video's conclusion, he too is sullied.
 The final clip of the video shows a female maid (played by Kryst) entering the room and getting soiled with more pies.
+In an alternate version of the video, a butler is pied at the end instead.

 The video was nominated for Best British Video at the 2002 Brit Awards, losing to the video for "21 Seconds" by So Solid Crew.